Coronavirus: Turkish Super Lig to restart from June 12 | Goal.com

 Turkey had been one of the last European countries to call a halt to sporting action, with the vast majority of governing bodies having already put a stop to their respective competitions in an attempt to limit the spread of Covid-19.

-In light of that, it seems that Turkey could end up being the nation that had been without football for the shortest amount of time, with moves now being taken by the TFF to resume play as early as mid June.
+And it seems that Turkey could end up being the nation to have been without football for the shortest amount of time, with moves now being taken by the TFF to resume play as early as mid-June.

-“Turkish football was also affected by this process.
-With the decisions taken by our state, we are among the countries that take the sportive measures in the fastest way in the world.
-We played our match without spectators after the first cases seen in Turkey on March 11, we put in our league after the first fatal cases.
+"Turkish football was also affected by this process.
+With the decisions taken by our state, we are among the countries that took measures in sport in the fastest way.
+We played our matches without spectators after the first cases seen in Turkey on March 11, we stopped our league after the first fatal cases.

-“Thank God that there was no virus in our fields at that time.
+"Thank God that there was no virus on our pitches at that time.

 "As we have strictly complied with the decisions of our state, our Health Board carried out very important work for returning to football.
 A protocol containing all the precautions was prepared to play football.
 We shared the first part of this with the public, and we will announce the competition phase to our clubs and the public as soon as possible.